pmem/pmdk/doc/libpmemobj/pmemobj_alloc.3.md

 The **POBJ_FREE**() macro is a wrapper around the **pmemobj_free**() function which takes a pointer to the typed *OID* instead of to *PMEMoid*.

+The **pmemobj_defrag**() function relocates provided objects so that fragmentation is minimized.
+This function will atomically update provided pointers.
+It's critically important to provide the function with all pointers to the same object.

 # RETURN VALUE #